Margaret River glamping & yoga retreat, Australia

 * We purchase food for the tour in the Margaret River region and always give preference to local fresh produce from farmgates and small local businesses.

 * We are giving people the opportunity to reconnect with themselves, Country and others.
 This tour is packed with day after day of wellness experiences such as yoga, meditation, mindfulness, massage, nature walks and nourishing food giving people the freedom to find themselves.
 Leading to a happier and healthier global community.

-* Passengers participate in a Spice Masterclass learning about the healing power of spice.
+* Passengers participate in a permaculture cooking class, learning about the healing power of organic food.